owtotwo/parseCommonUrl/readme.md

 This is a JS script for parsing a **common** url.

-Specially, it can get the ROOT DOMAIN (Site Name and Top Level Domain) from common urls.
+Specially, it can get the REGISTRABLE DOMAIN (Site Name and Top Level Domain) from common urls.

 ## Lightweight Version